 And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.1 Corinthians 6:11 NIV

-Preceding this verse, Paul expressed that wrongdoers will not inherit the kingdom of God.
+Preceding this verse, Paul had expressed that wrongdoers would not inherit the kingdom of God.
 And then he identified some specific activities of persons who will be excluded from the kingdom.
 Some of these we might give an Amen to, while others we might feel strike a bit too close to home.
 But common to all of them is that they are contrary to what God expects of us.

-Praise God that he has done for us what we were unable to do for ourselves.
-(Eph.
+Praise God that he has done for us what we were unable to do for ourselves (Eph.
 2:4-9).
 We have been washed; cleansed from our sin.
 We have been sanctified; set apart for God’s special purpose.
 And we have been justified; declared to be righteous in God’s sight.

-As those who have been washed, sanctified and justified, it is only appropriate that we live the rest of our lives here seeking to honor and serve the one who made that possible.
+As those who have been washed, sanctified, and justified, it is only appropriate that we live the rest of our lives here seeking to honor and serve the one who made that possible.
 Dare to live the rest of your life set apart in service to the king.
 Praise God for his indescribable gift (2 Cor.
 9:15).